NAP Development Process

 Select civil society and governmental stakeholders are being consulted in the drafting stage of the National Baseline Assessment.
 The NBA draft will then be published and will be open for consultation.

-Following the publication of the baseline research, the Ministry of Justice is planning to organise stakeholder consultations in Kiev and 4-6 regions of the country.
+Following the publication of the baseline research, the Ministry of Justice is planning to organise stakeholder consultations in Kyiv and 4-6 regions of the country.
 Participants will include a wide range of stakeholders, including government officials, civil society and media representatives, academia and business representatives.

 Participants will be asked about their perspectives on business and human rights impacts in the country and their preferred priorities and recommendations to be included in the National Action Plan.
 Recommendations will be documented and shared publicly.